luetge/flagser/README.md

 ./flagser --out example.homology test/medium-test-data.flag
 ```

 For more detailed instructions, see `docs/documentation_flagser.pdf`.

-The
-program `flagser-memory` is a variant of flagser storing the full directed flag
+You can run `flagser` with the argument `--in-memory` which changes `flagser`
-complex in memory, speeding up parts of the computation but requiring more
+internals storing the full directed flag complex in memory, speeding up parts
-memory.
+of the computation but requiring more memory.

 Included in this package is also the original program `ripser`, modified only
 in that the features of `flagser` are supported.